openebs-archive/openebs-docs/docs/prerequisites.md

 The following prerequisites are required for installing OpenEBS.

-1. A Kubernetes cluster with version >= 1.7.5 (OpenEBS requires CRD feature of Kubernetes)
+1. A Kubernetes cluster with version >= 1.9.7 (OpenEBS requires CRD feature of Kubernetes).

-2. open-iscsi package installed and configured on the Kubernetes cluster
+2. Open-iscsi package installed and configured on the Kubernetes cluster.

    **Note:** Do not install open-iscsi / iscsi-initiator-utils on host nodes if a kubelet container, for example, Rancher Container Engine (RKE) already has the package installed.

-3. kubectl or helm installed and ready to use
+3. kubectl or helm installed and ready to use.
+Make sure you run the `kubectl` commands with cluster admin context.
+The installation will involve create a new Service Account and assigned to OpenEBS components.

 **Note:**
 * If you face issues while setting up on-premise clusters, check your BIOS mode and enable the Intel virtualization acceleration key  and AMD-V virtualization hardware extensions.